Financial foundation for freelancers

 Get some great financial tips to help you get better control of your business and personal budgets.

 Calling all freelancers: It's time to take control of your finances.
-This course delivers the tools, support and lessons you need to help you reach your financial goals.
+This article delivers tools, support and lessons to help you reach your financial goals.

 There are some things you may have to learn the hard way when you're freelancing, but managing your finances doesn't have to be one of them.
-Listen closely to Tonya Rapley, State Farm® Agent Krystal Brown and financial coach John Supple as they deliver sound information to help you build and keep a sound financial plan.
+Read on for information to help you build and keep a sound financial plan.

 Breaking down Financial Foundation for Freelancers

-This course is conveniently divided into shorter segments so you can enjoy each on your own schedule.
+This plan is conveniently divided into shorter segments so you can enjoy each on your own schedule.
 Subjects covered include:

 - The financial differences of freelancing